Cheenta Blog Since 2010

 Read More

-Try this beautiful problem from PRMO, 2019, problem-19, based on the Ratio of the areas.
+Try this beautiful problem from PRMO, 2018 based on Geometry.
 You may use sequential hints to solve the problem.

 Read More